inlab-geo/cofi/doc/index.rst

 API
 ---

-Want to find out how to use a specific problem example or inverse solver?
+Want to find out how to use a problem type or inverse solver?
 Check our auto-generated API documentation:

 .. toctree::